nextlw/eLaiVoid/VOID_CODEBASE_GUIDE.md

-# Guia da Base de Código do Void
+# Guia da Base de Código do Loid

-A base de código do Void não é tão intimidadora quanto parece!
+A base de código do Loid não é tão intimidadora quanto parece!

-A maior parte do código do Void está na pasta `src/vs/workbench/contrib/void/`.
+A maior parte do código do Loid está na pasta `src/vs/workbench/contrib/Loid/`.

 The purpose of this document is to explain how Void's codebase works.
 If you want build instructions instead, see [Contributing](https://github.com/voideditor/void/blob/main/HOW_TO_CONTRIBUTE.md).